cdktf/cdktf-provider-googlebeta/docs/googleComputeInstanceFromMachineImage.python.md

 - *Type:* str

 The type of vNIC to be used on this interface.
-Possible values:GVNIC, VIRTIO_NET, IDPF.
+Possible values:GVNIC, VIRTIO_NET, IDPF, MRDMA, and IRDMA.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.12.0/docs/resources/google_compute_instance_from_machine_image#nic_type GoogleComputeInstanceFromMachineImage#nic_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.13.0/docs/resources/google_compute_instance_from_machine_image#nic_type GoogleComputeInstanceFromMachineImage#nic_type}

 ---